L0ST201/RetroFirestorm/README.md

 Welcome to RetroFirestorm!
 This guide will assist you in setting up the Photon engine.
 Photon is a powerful network engine and multiplayer framework, ideal for real-time multiplayer games and applications utalized in RetroFirestorm.

 ## License
-RetroFirestorm uses Photon under the MIT License, which is a permissive free software license.
+RetroFirestorm uses Photon.
+The game is under an MIT License, which is a permissive free software license.
 This means you are free to use, modify, and distribute the software, subject to the license terms.

 ## Setting Up Photon
 To integrate Photon into your RetroFirestorm project, follow these steps: